^

 • drug therapy;

-• if necessary, surgical correction of the most affected areas of the heart and blood vessels;
+• if necessary – surgical correction of the most affected areas of the heart and blood vessels;

 • orthopedic correction;

-• spa treatment, physiotherapy, physiotherapy exercises.
+• spa treatment, physiotherapy, therapeutic exercise.

 Surgical treatment is performed according to indications.